Ashmode/testrepo/README.md

 ## Editing the file

-Its a mardown file in this repositry.
+Its a markdown file in this repositry.